Women in Pakistan: Pervez Musharraf's regime

 In 2000, the Church of Pakistan ordained its first women deacons.
 In 2002 (and later during court trials in 2005), the case of Mukhtaran Mai brought the plight of rape victims in Pakistan under an international spotlight.
 On 2 September 2004, the Ministry of Women Development was made an independent ministry, separating from the Social Welfare and Education Ministry.

-In July 2006, General Pervez Musharraf asked his Government to begin work on amendments to the controversial 1979 Hudood Ordinance introduced under Zia-ul-Haq's régime.
+In July 2006, General Pervez Musharraf government started addressing controversies around Hudood Ordinance and start working on amendments to this controversial 1979 Hudood Ordinance introduced under Zia-ul-Haq's régime.
 He asked the Law Ministry and the Council of Islamic Ideology (under the Ministry of Religious Affairs) to build a consensus for the amendments to the laws.
 On 7 July 2006, General Musharraf signed an ordinance for the immediate release on bail of around 1,300 women who were currently languishing in jails on charges other than terrorism and murder.

 In late 2006, the Pakistani parliament passed the Women's Protection Bill, repealing some of the Hudood Ordinances.
 The bill allowed for DNA and other scientific evidence to be used in prosecuting rape cases.
-The passing of the Bill and the consequent signing of it into law by President General Pervez Musharraf invoked protests from hard-line Islamist leaders and organisations.
+The passing of the Bill and the consequent signing of it into law by President General Pervez Musharraf invoked protests from hardline Islamist leaders and organizations.
 Some experts also stated that the reforms would be impossible to enforce.

 The Cabinet approved reservation of 10% quota for women in Central Superior Services in its meeting held on 12 July 2006.
 Earlier, there was a 5% quota for women across the board in all Government departments.
 In December 2006, Prime Minister Shaukat Aziz approved the proposal by the Ministry of Women Development to extend this quota to 10%.

 In 2006, The Protection of Women (Criminal Laws Amendment) Act was also passed.
 In December 2006, for the first time, women cadets from the Military Academy Kakul assumed guard duty at the mausoleum of Muhammad Ali Jinnah.

-The Women's Protection Bill, however, has been criticised by many including human rights and women's rights activists for only paying lipservice and failing to repeal the Hudood Ordinances.
+The Women's Protection Bill, however, has been criticized by many including human rights and women's rights activists for only paying lipservice and failing to repeal the Hudood Ordinances.